jpu585/Assessing-Investments-into-Phosphorus-Fertilizer-Recovery-from-Dairy-Processing-Wastewater/README.md

 This file contains the data for the inputs and outputs of the process specifications.

 ## par.csv
-This file contains parameter prices for the model.
+This file contains parameter and prices for the model.